 The short answer is yes, they can be detrimental to your flock.
 Before I knew what they were, I had a rabbit die from being infested by stick-tight fleas.
 The fleas suck blood as a tick does and will wear an animal down, preventing it from hunting or moving.

 If stick tight fleas go unnoticed, or worse, untreated you could very quickly have an uncontrollable problem and be forced to cull your whole flock.

 Another thing to note is when an animal is the main host for hundreds of stick tight fleas, the animal becomes susceptible to other diseases from loss of blood and a crippled immune system.

 How do you get stick tight fleas?

 They’re carried by a host as any flea is.
 This host can be a squirrel or even the neighbor’s dog if he/she isn’t treated for fleas.
 When we moved onto our homestead, we inherited some hens from the previous owner.

 Soon I realized we also inherited a rodent problem, which presented its own obstacles.
 Since the rodents eventually moved in with abundance, the fleas did too.

 In my particular case, I had to not only get my stick tight flea infestation under control but also a rodent problem at the same time, which I did successfully do.

-Stick tight fleas were the most aggravating thing to research when trying to figure out how to get rid of them!
+Stick tight fleas were the most aggravating thing to research.
+How wanted to know about to get rid of chicken fleas, once and for all!
 I never found a way to battle them 100% organically, which made this all a very hard thing to deal with.

 We try not to use pesticides or chemicals on our land, and this was the first time I had to look into what would be appropriate and safe enough to use within the living quarters.